An affine Weyl group action on the basic hypergeometric series arising from the $q$-Garnier system: Abstract

 \section{Abstract}

 Recently, we formulated the $q$-Garnier system and its variations as translations of an extended affine Weyl group of type $A^{(1)}_{2n+1}\times A^{(1)}_1\times A^{(1)}_1$.
-On the other hand, those systems admit particular solutions in terms of two types of $q$-hypergeometric functions: the basic hypergeometric function and the $q$-Lauricella function.
-In this article, we investigate an action of the extended affine Weyl group on the basic hypergeometric function.
+On the other hand, those systems admit particular solutions in terms of the basic hypergeometric series ${}_{n+1}\phi_n$.
+In this article, we investigate an action of the extended affine Weyl group on ${}_{n+1}\phi_n$.